 Early morning, especially late summer and early autumn, you will see dew collecting on the grass and if you flick a washing line you will see it spray in all directions.
 Water vapour in the air finds a surface on which to condense and create water droplets.
 The water in the air was there all along but we can’t see it until we see the morning dew.
 When we are looking for something, we usually see where it has been before be lock on to it.
-We only see money when it is attracted to the line connecting a value trade.
+We only see money when it is attracted to the line connecting a trade of ‘value’ between a customer and a business.
 Money sort of condenses, like dew on the line connecting the parties to a value trade.
 We see money because it is attracted to the trade and leaves a trail, in the same way that an airplane will leave a vapour trail the sky.

-Money is involved when there is an exchange of value (leave debt for a moment) and it appears in the same way as bees are attracted to the flowers promise of some value or a vapour trail in the sky.
+Money is involved when there is an exchange of value (leave debt aside for a moment) and it appears in the same way as bees are attracted to flowers with the promise of some value.
 Money appears dormant until we see it do something.
 When it is called into action it becomes visible and we see it when value is exchanged.
 When we see money, it is like looking at the vapour trail in the sky.

-Listen to Stephen Hawking explain that the bigger a planet or star the more mass it is said to have.
+Stephen Hawking explained that the bigger a planet or star the more mass it is said to have.
 The more mass it has, the more gravity.